-Prof. Sekhar Chivukula
+Profs.
+Sekhar Chivukula and Jon Bagger

-Dear Sekhar,
+Dear Sekhar and Jon,

-Thank you for contacting me again this year about the LHC-TI initiative.
-I continue to agree strongly with you and your colleagues that it is important to increase the support of LHC related theory in the U.S as we approach the beginning of the LHC era.
+Thank you for taking the time to describe the LHC theory initiative to me.
+I agree strongly with you and your colleagues that it is important to increase the support of LHC related theory in the U.S as we approach the beginning of the LHC era.

-A postdoctoral and graduate fellowship program such as the one described in your proposal would be an excellent step in this direction.
+The postdoctoral and graduate fellowship program described in this proposal would be an excellent step in this direction.
 One can already see a shift toward physics more directly relevant to the LHC on the part of some faculty members in university groups, creating an opportunity for the education and training of a new generation of young physicists.
-If university groups continue to increase appointments in LHC-related areas, then these opportunities will increase even more.

-With ever constricting budgets, however, the support of graduate students and postdoctoral fellows is becoming increasingly difficult in theory groups, and this fellowship program would directly address this pressing need.
+The support of graduate students and postdocs is becoming increasingly difficult in theory groups, and this fellowship program would directly address this pressing need.
 At the same time, it would stimulate more interest in the LHC on the part of current faculty members and help to insure a vibrant theoretical community in the future.
-As I understand your proposal, a mechanism would be in place so that the number of these fellowships in any one institution would be limited.
-I think this is very important for the broad health of the field.

-I strongly endorse your proposal and I hope very much that the National Science Foundation will be able to support it.
+I strongly endorse your proposal and I hope very much that the National Science foundation will be able to support it.